 The 11 West Quincy Court Federal Building, located in Chicago's central business district (South Loop), was purchased and renovated by GSA in 2012 to house the Dept. of Labor.

 Public Hours: 7:00 a.m.– 6:00 p.m.
 Monday through Friday (except federal holidays)

-For building service calls or more information, use contacts at top right.
+For building service calls or more information, use contact info in top right or bottom of this page.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Public Parking and Transportation